Kingston Royals Swimming Club

 The Club's Welfare Officer is Rachael Waite.
 If you are concerned about the welfare of a child within the Club or need to raise a welfare issue, please click on the blue link which will open up an e-mail to Rachael Waite.

 Set out below is a note from Rachael which provides further welfare information relating to the Club.

 Welcome to Kingston Royals Swimming Club.
 My name is Rachael Waite and I am the Kingston Royals Welfare Officer.
 My role is to provide a first point of contact for swimmers, parents and any other adults within the Club who have child safeguarding or welfare concerns.
 In partnership with the Executive Committee and Coaches, I will help to ensure that the Club is adopting and implementing child safeguarding policies and procedures which are necessary for it to demonstrate its duty of care to children.

 We are a Swim Mark Club and follow the guidance in Wavepower for child safeguarding, the ASA Codes of Ethics and Codes of Conduct.
 We have a parent’s Code of Conduct, which goes alongside similar codes for the coaches, officers and swimmers.
 You will be asked to read and sign the Parent’s Code of Conduct and countersign that of your child(ren) when you join the club and yearly thereafter.
-If you want to have a look at Wavepower I have a copy but this, along with the Codes of Conduct, can be viewed and downloaded from our website:
+If you want to have a look at Wavepower I have a copy but this, along with the Codes of Conduct, but both can be viewed using each of the links below:-

 Codes of Conduct (click blue link to open)